 Just remember that most of these remedies typically are effective only among people who sweat normally or suffer from very mild forms of axillary hyperhidrosis.
 Since heat and stress aren't the only causes of this condition, you may need stronger measures to treat the problem.

-To learn more about axillary hyperhidrosis or hyperhidrosis in general, peruse the links on the next page.
+To learn more about axillary hyperhidrosis or hyperhidrosis in general, peruse the links below.